-To mitigate the risks, JDVC requires service contractors to have its mining equipment undergo periodic maintenance and checking to ensure that the equipment is in absolute running condition.
-Related to this, Agbiag issued a Memorandum Circular date August 6, 2020 requiring all siphon vessels/deep-sea mining vessel operator/s to put up periodically a trust fund up to twenty percent (20%) of the net earnings of such vessel/s to be able to comply with the mandate with the Maritime Industry Authority (MARINA) Classification Society, for every two (2) years of Dry Docking, Preventive Maintenance schedule compliance requirement, and further enhancement of offshore operations.
-In addition, JDVC requires that the machines and equipment are covered by insurance.
+To mitigate this risk, JDVC will only operate seven (7) months in a year, usually from February to August and the non-operational months are used for preventive maintenance and repair.
+JDVC requires service contractors to have its mining equipment undergo periodic maintenance and checking to ensure that the equipment is in absolute running condition.
+In addition, Agbiag issued a Memorandum Circular date August 6, 2020 requiring all siphon vessels/deep-sea mining vessel operator/s to put up periodically a trust fund up to twenty percent (20%) of the net earnings of such vessel/s to be able to comply with the mandate with the Maritime Industry Authority (MARINA) Classification Society, for every two (2) years of Dry Docking, Preventive Maintenance schedule compliance requirement, and further enhancement of offshore operations.
+Moreover, JDVC requires that the machines and equipment are covered by insurance.

-Risk on Delay or Failure to Acquire Equipment
+Risk on Delay or Failure to Acquire Equipment.